22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 Levi’s

-In addition to deep discounts, for a limited time Levi’s has special deals like 2 for $99 bottoms, 30% off select tops and kids jeans two for $60.
+In addition to deep discounts, for a limited time Levi’s has special deals like two for $99 bottoms, 30% off select tops and two for $60 kids’ jeans.
 Plus, Red Tab members get free shipping and returns on every order.

 Available in 11 different washes, Levi’s 501 Skinny Women’s Jeans have a shade for every personal style.